Skip to content

 Why LinkedQL

-• an ORM to model objects from relational data
+• an ORM to query and model objects from relational data

 • a subscription server for real-time synchronization